akeneo/pim-docs/reference/teamwork_assistant/project_completeness.rst

 Project Completeness Format
 ___________________________

-One normalized the completeness looks like this:
+One normalized, the completeness looks like this:

 .. code-block:: php